lhache/tbp-cms/README.md

 - `git push` will push all the committed files to the repository on the cloudz of the internetz

 If you're not sure or if something strange prevents you from pushing code, ask a pro.

+## Deployment
+The project is automatically deployed on http://tbp-cms.netlify.com/

 ## HowTos